soluble-io/cache-interop/packages/dsn-parser/README.md

 # About

-A DSN parser with minimal validation that handles special characters like `/` in the password field (most libs won't).
+A DSN parser with minimal validation that handles special characters like `/` in the password field (some libs won't).
 Works in browser and node.

 ## Install